 Day Tour of Nazi Concentration Camps with Mosquito Hostel in Krakow, Poland: Part 2 – Touring Auschwitz II, Birkenau Camp

 It was one of those travel days with a more dark and sombre tone.
 Certainly not the type of place to take selfies at and feel completely happy about.
-But if you read the first part of my day tour of Nazi Concentration Camps with Mosquito Hostel in Krakow, Poland: Part 1 – Touring Auschwitz I, then you have an idea about how the day was panning out.
+But if you read the first part of my day tour of German Nazi Concentration Camps with Mosquito Hostel in Krakow, Poland: Part 1 – Touring Auschwitz I, then you have an idea about how the day was panning out.
 The second and last stop on this day trip was to Auschwitz II, known as the Birkenau Camp.
 I was on a tour I organised through the Mosquito Hostel in Krakow.
+It’s fairly easy to organise an excellent Auschwitz and Salt Mine tour when based in Krakow.

 Touring Birkenau Camp